Heart failure: Advance care planning

-The latest evidence indicates that advance care planning (ACP) may help to increase documentation by medical staff regarding discussions with participants, and improve an individual's depression.
-This involves discussing an individual's future care plan in consideration of the individual's preferences and values.
-The findings are however, based on low-quality evidence.
+The latest evidence indicates that advance care planning (ACP) may help to increase documentation by medical staff regarding discussions with participants and improve an individual's depression.
+This involves discussing an individual's future care plan, preferences, and values.
+The findings are, however, based on low-quality evidence.

 Monitoring

 The various measures often used to assess the progress of people being treated for heart failure include fluid balance (calculation of fluid intake and excretion) and monitoring body weight (which in the shorter term reflects fluid shifts).
 Remote monitoring can be effective to reduce complications for people with heart failure.

 Lifestyle

-Behavior modification is a primary consideration in chronic heart failure management program, with dietary guidelines regarding fluid and salt intake.
+Behavior modification is a primary consideration in chronic heart failure management programs, with dietary guidelines regarding fluid and salt intake.
 Fluid restriction is important to reduce fluid retention in the body and to correct the hyponatremic status of the body.
-The evidence of benefit of reducing salt, however, is poor as of 2018.
+The evidence of the benefit of reducing salt, however, is poor as of 2018.
+Thirst is a common and burdensome symptom for patients to cope with.
+Chewing gum is an effective intervention to relieve thirst in patients experiencing heart failure, although patient acceptability remains an issue.